Wellness Examination Vet Huntingdon Valley

 I like to start with the patient’s eyes, and evaluate the corneas to look for obvious ulcers or scarring, followed by your pet’s conjunctiva to look for redness or swelling.
 Eyelid tumors are common in pets, and will be noted by your doctor if present.
 Using an ophthalmoscope, your doctor will look past the cornea and evaluate the lens and retina for changes.
-Cataracts and Nuclear Sclerosis (an age related change) are common in older pets, and can usually be visualized easily with a hand held ophthalmoscope.
+Cataracts and Nuclear Sclerosis (an age-related change) are common in older pets, and can generally be observed easily with a hand-held ophthalmoscope.

 After checking your pet’s eyes, the ears are generally evaluated to look for any redness, swelling, or discharge.
-Using an otoscope, your vet will look down your dog’s ear canals for masses/polyps or debris, and to also look for redness, swelling, or discharge all the way down to the ear drum.
+Using an otoscope, your vet will look down your dog’s ear canals for masses/polyps or debris, and to also check for redness, swelling, or discharge all the way down to the eardrum.

 The oral cavity is a common site of disease, and should be thoroughly evaluated.
 Your pet’s gingiva will be observed for inflammation and bleeding, as well as tumors or masses.